Six Reasons to Consider Dividend Paying Stocks

 Research shows that allocating a portion of investable assets to dividend-paying stocks has the potential to enhance a portfolio’s overall risk/return profile.
-Our Deconstructing Dividends: A Closer Look at the Virtues of Dividend-Paying Stocks white paper presents compelling evidence as to why small- and mid-cap dividend-paying stocks should be part of a diversified portfolio.
+Our Deconstructing Dividends: Six Reasons to Consider Dividend-Paying Stocks white paper presents compelling evidence as to why small- and mid-cap dividend-paying stocks should be part of a diversified portfolio.

 Our research shows that dividend-paying small- and mid-cap stocks:

 Historically deliver higher returns compared to non-dividend-paying stocks.

 Demonstrate lower risk profiles relative to non-dividend-paying stocks.

 Have the ability to participate in up markets while preserving capital in down markets.

 Are lowly correlated with other equity classes, making them good portfolio diversifiers.

 Typically are attractive investments in rising rate environments.

 Learn more about our mutual funds that invest solely in the stocks of companies that pay a dividend: